What time is the Super Bowl? What channel is it on?

 TAMPA, Fla.
 (NEXSTAR/AP) — The time for talk is over as the Kansas City Chiefs are set to defend their NFL Championship on Sunday against the Tampa Bay Buccaneers in Super Bowl LV.

 This year’s game will begin around 6:30 p.m.
-ET and air on CBS.
+ET and air on CBS, WTRF Channel 7.

 It’s going to be a contest with no shortage of “made for TV” storylines.